avengerpenguin/traditionalmead.uk/content/Cwm Deri/cwm-deri-meddeglyn-mead.md

 adds to the sensation that you are drinking a liquid form of honey.
 There are subtle spice undertones that are hard to pinpoint and there is a slight dryness to the finish that adds some complexity.

+## Food pairings

+The flavours in this metheglin immediately bring to mind the taste of Welsh cakes, so I would strongly suggest pairing these two together.

 ## Where to buy